MartianColonist/POSEIDON/refractive_indices_txt_files/Aerosol-Database-Readme.txt

 The extraordinary imaginary indices from 0.185 to 5.8 um were generated from real indices using the Kramers-Kronig relation in Mullens 2024.

+I specifically iterated the Kramers-Kronig relation twice using the pyElli package (and code from Dr. Sarah Moran) to get a self consistent set of real and imaginary indices, and offset them to match the original Palik data.

 The two were then averaged using the (2/3 Ordinary) + (1/3 Extraordinary) weighting of refractive indices.
 --------------